Politics of Greece: President

-The President of the Republic is elected by the Parliament for a five-year term (election last held 22 January 2020), and a maximum of two terms in office.
+The president of the republic is elected by the Parliament for a five-year term (election last held 12 February 2025), and a maximum of two terms in office.
 When a presidential term expires, Parliament votes to elect the new president.
 In the first two votes, a 2/3 majority (200 votes) is necessary.
-The third and final vote requires a 3/5 (180 votes) majority.
+The third vote requires a 3/5 (180 votes) majority.

 If the third vote is fruitless, Parliament is no longer dissolved.
 The election for president is repeated immediately with a 3/5 majority required for the initial vote, an absolute majority for the second one (151 votes) and a simple majority for the third and final one.
 The system is so designed as to promote consensus presidential candidates among the main political parties.

 The president has the power to declare war, to grant pardon (forgiveness) and to conclude agreements of peace, alliance, and participation in international organizations; upon the request of the government a simple parliamentary majority is required to confirm such actions, agreements, or treaties.
 An absolute or a three-fifths majority is required in exceptional cases (for example, the accession into the EU needed a 3/5 majority).

 The president can also exercise certain emergency powers, which must be countersigned by the appropriate cabinet minister.
 The president may not dissolve parliament, dismiss the government, suspend certain articles of the constitution, issue a proclamation or declare a state of siege without countersigning by the prime minister or the appropriate cabinet minister.
 To call a referendum, they must obtain approval from parliament.
-They can appoint ministers after they are recommended by the Prime Minister.
-Although not official, the president of Greece is usually from the main opposition party so that the government and opposition can agree and not host elections.
+They can appoint ministers after they are recommended by the prime minister.

+Governments tend to nominate presidential candidates outside their ideological space, since the election of a president used to require at least a 3/5 majority or it resulted in snap elections, and the president is also supposed to unite and represent the entire nation.
 Sometimes they are chosen from outside the political ranks.
-Currently, the president of Greece is Konstantinos Tasoulas, the 9th President of Greece since the restoration of democracy in 1974.
+Currently, the president of Greece is Konstantinos Tasoulas, the 9th president of Greece since the restoration of democracy in 1974.

 Prime minister

 The prime minister is elected by the Parliament and is usually the leader of the party controlling the absolute majority of MPs.
 According to the Constitution, the prime minister safeguards the unity of the government and directs its activities.
-Although officially holding the second highest rank as head of the Hellenic government and not the Republic, they are the most powerful person of the Greek political system and recommends ministers to the President for appointment or dismissal.
-Although officially just head of Government, not of state, they conduct professional business and the President is just the Supreme Executive.
+Although officially holding the second highest rank as head of the Hellenic government and not the Republic, they are the most powerful person of the Greek political system and recommends ministers to the president for appointment or dismissal.
+Although officially just head of government, not of state, they conduct professional business and the president is just the supreme executive.